-- If the activation key in the security appliance flash file system is the same as the activation key running on the security appliance, then the show activation-key output reads as follows: - The flash activation key is the SAME as the running key. - If the activation key in the security appliance flash file system is different from the activation key running on the security appliance, then the show activation-key output reads as follows: - The flash activation key is DIFFERENT from the running key.
-The flash activation key takes effect after the next reload. - If you downgrade your activation key, the display shows that the running key (the old key) differs from the key that is stored in the Flash (the new key).
-When you restart, the security appliance uses the new key.
+- If the activation key in the security appliance flash file system is the same as the activation key running on the security appliance, then the following show activation-key output appears: - The flash activation key is the SAME as the running key. - If the activation key in the security appliance flash file system is different from the activation key running on the security appliance, then the following show activation-key output appears: - The flash activation key is DIFFERENT from the running key.
+The flash activation key takes effect after the next reload. - If you downgrade your activation key, the display shows that the running key (the old key) differs from the key that is stored in the flash file system (the new key).
+When you restart, the security appliance uses the new activation key.

-- If you upgrade your key to enable extra features, the new key starts running immediately without a restart. - For the PIX Firewall platform, if there is any change in the failover feature (R/UR/FO) between the new key and the old key, it prompts for confirmation.
-If the user enters n, it aborts the change; otherwise it updates the key in the Flash file system.
-When you restart the security appliance uses the new key. - If you downgrade to an earlier release, your key for the current release might allow for more security contexts than the earlier release supports.
-When the value of the security contexts in the key exceeds the platform limit, the following message appears in the show activation-key output:
+- If you upgrade your activation key to enable more features, the new activation key starts running immediately without a restart. - If you downgrade to an earlier release, your activation key for the current release might allow for more security contexts than the earlier release supports.
+When the value of the security contexts in the activation key exceeds the platform limit, the following message appears in the show activation-key output:

-'''

 The Running Activation Key feature: 50 security contexts exceeds the limit in the platform, reduce to 20 security contexts.

-'''

-• If you downgrade to an earlier release, your key for the current release might enable GTP/GPRS even though it is not allowed in the earlier release.
-When the key enables GTP/GPRS but the software version does not allow it, the following message appears in the show activation-key output:
+• If you downgrade to an earlier release, your activation key for the current release might enable GTP/GPRS although it is not allowed in the earlier release.
+When the activation key enables GTP/GPRS but the software version does not allow it, the following message appears in the show activation-key output:

-'''

 The Running Activation Key feature: GTP/GPRS is not allowed in the platform, disable GTP/GPRS.

-'''